just95/toml.dart/README.md

 **Datetime** values are UTC `DateTime` objects.

-## Examples

-Check out the scripts located in the `./example` directory.

 ## Testing

 To see whether everything is working correctly change into the root directory of this package and run the included tests as follows: